 You should also consider the benefits of taking part for individual members of staff and/or students.
 These might be quite different to the organisational benefits, and they will be key to successful communication (see the Guide: engaging your users).

 Planning your roll-out

-In the sign-up process you will have stated how many staff, in which roles, you are hoping to engage.
+In the sign-up process you will have stated how many staff and/or students you are hoping to engage.
 This is not set in stone, but it is a good idea to know who are your priority users and why.
 For example, if your goal is just to test out the discovery tool then you need a fairly small, engaged, and representative sample of users who can give you good feedback. if you have a big drive to engage teaching staff with digital methods, they should be your priority.
 You may have a ‘captive audience’ thanks to a particular meeting or event, and it makes sense to have them complete the discovery process when they are receptive, and when you can provide on-the-spot encouragement and support.